 - Foldable and portable for hiking and camping

 - Not waterproof

-One other option for you when in the hunt for the best solar panels for RV users will be the Jackery SolarSaga.
+One other option for you when in the hunt for the best portable solar panels for RV users will be the Jackery SolarSaga.
 Founded in 2012 in the state of California, Jackery is slowly but surely making a name as a provider of green and portable power solutions.

 I would say that what stands out is its performance.
-Its conversion efficiency is up to 23% making it one of the best choices for life in the roads and the outdoors.
+Its conversion efficiency is up to 23% making it one of the top-tier choices for life in the roads and the outdoors.
 RV users are especially avid fans because they need not stop and postpone road plans just because of the lack or non-existent power.